-The BSW/MSW programs continually evaluate field placement settings to ensure they are providing a quality learning experience for students.
-Field setting effectiveness is monitored through both formative and summative means.
+Field settings effectiveness is monitored through both formative and summative means.
 These evaluation measures address how well the setting provides learning experiences that enable students to develop and demonstrate all of the program's competencies.

-Formative evaluation of field settings occurs weekly through the information students share in the Integration of Faith and Practice Seminar class or in their weekly field journals.
-If students experience significant negative interactions or circumstances, they report those experiences to the seminar professor/field liaison.
-The professor/field liaison immediately informs the director of field education of any negative interactions or circumstances.
-The director of field education, in collaboration with the field team, determine whether or not the problem the student is experiencing is performance related.
+Formative evaluation of field settings occurs weekly through the information students share in the Integrative Seminar class or in their weekly field journal.
+If students experience significant negative interactions or circumstances, they report those experiences to the seminar professor (generally the director of field education).
+In the event that the faculty member teaching the seminar course is not the director of field education, the professor immediately informs the director of field education.
+The director of field education has the responsibility to determine whether or not the problem the student is experiencing is performance related.
 Some examples of non-performance situations that can result in negative field experiences are the following:

-- 1. Inadequate setting resources or learning opportunities to support field education requirements. - 2.
-Unanticipated "mismatch" of student and field education setting needs. - 3.
-Agency reorganization. - 4.
-Personality or ideological clash between field instructor and student.
+- 1. Inadequate setting resources or learning opportunities to support field education requirements - 2.
+Unanticipated "mismatch" of student and field education setting needs - 3.
+Agency reorganization - 4.
+Personality or ideological clash between field instructor and student

 All reported negative experiences are followed up.
-The director of field education may set up an appointment with the student to discuss the situation in a more in-depth way than is done in the class setting, or, if the situation falls outside the expected professional standards of the profession or seems to indicate that the setting is not meeting program criteria, the director of field education may contact the field setting to explore the situation from the perspective of the setting's personnel.
+The director of field education may set up an appointment with the student to discuss the situation in a more in-depth way than is done in the class setting or, if the situation falls outside the expected professional standards of the profession or seems to indicate that the setting is not meeting program criteria, the director of field education will then contact the field setting to explore the situation from the perspective of the setting personnel.
 If the issue is not resolved at this level, the director of field education will set up a meeting with the student and setting personnel to determine a course of action.
 On rare occasions where an appropriate and equitable solution is not found, the director of field education may elect to change the student's placement.